te-ma/SwiftLinkedList/README.md

 # SwiftLinkedList

-A description of this package.
+Provides basic imlementation of a double-linked list.